Register to get access to free programming courses with interactive exercises

 Introduction SASS: Fundamentals of Operations

-Before we dive into the subject of preprocessors, we need to understand what problems they're meant to solve.
-CSS is a rather complicated language because you can't nest selectors, it's impossible to inherit styles between different selectors, and at one point, there weren't even variables.
+In the course, we will dive into preprocessors, but before that, we need to understand what problems they solve.
+CSS is a rather complicated language because you can't nest selectors.
+It's impossible to inherit styles between different selectors.
+And at one point, there weren't even variables.
 Even though there are variables, the lack of nesting, functions, and inheritance makes CSS code hard to read and unnecessarily cumbersome.

-To solve these problems, preprocessors, which are add-ons to CSS, were created.
-This is important because the preprocessors themselves won't let you do anything you can't already do in CSS.
-When all is said and done, the preprocessor code files will be converted to a regular file with a .css extension.
+To solve these problems, developers created preprocessors, which are add-ons to CSS.
+The preprocessors themselves won't let you do anything you can't already do in CSS.
+When all is said and done, the preprocessor code files are converted to a regular file with a .css extension.

 In this course, we'll study the popular SASS preprocessor, which we'll use to teach you:

-All this will allow you to write maintainable code that will automatically translate into plain CSS.
+All this will allow you to write maintainable code and automatically translate it into plain CSS.

 SASS or SCSS

-If you go looking for information about SASS, you'll most likely see that both SASS and SCSS are a thing.
-Even though they look different, they're both called SASS.
-It's quite confusing.
-Actually, when we're talking about the preprocessor, it's called SASS, but you can write in it using one of two syntaxes:
+They look different, but they're both called SASS.
+It's confusing, right?
+When we're talking about the preprocessor, it's called SASS, but you can write in it using one of two syntaxes:

 .flex